 For example, if the numbers of one particular prey amphibian increased, you might think this is good.
 But it may not be.
 The extra competition may affect other non-prey amphibians and make them go extinct.

 Also, snakes aren’t the only animal that eats these prey species.
 Other predators do too.
-With more prey, the numbers of the predator may increase.
+With more prey, the number of predators may increase.
 This may be inconvenient for nearby human settlements, and the numbers of other prey species.

 This is what people mean when they refer to a ‘circle of life.’
 One small change can precipitate many more.